 Community partnerships-supported through CTE Pipelines, Arts Integration and Mentorships, and other specific initiatives-are another key strategy for building a strong community school and achieving our goals.
-The CTE Partnership program was entitled, "Career Paths to Success, Game On and Exploring Careers", which was a three-day masterclass entitled, "Exploring Careers".
-Mentor California worked collaboratively with the Coordinator of Mentorship and supported life skills in leadership, self-advocacy, interviewing, resume building, and self-advocacy.
 We know from surveys that connecting classroom experiences with real-world needs and career pathways is a priority for our students.
 Arts in Integration is a strategy which uses standards from an arts content and another content area to support integrated learning in which students construct and demonstrate their learning.
 Our Mentoring Coordinator is leading work to build both adult to student mentoring programs and peer to peer mentoring programs to meet our goal that each youth in a community school has an adult protective relationship as a part of a relationship centered schools approach and to be integrated into the student success plan.